SECRETS OF THE COURT

 "Why are you always the one stealing all the fun, Anthony?" said another man as he stepped up to hug a bewildered Fawkes.

 "Because you always stayed locked in your castle, Edgar," responded Fawkes as he went to hug the other man.
-"But I am glad you came, brother," he smiled.
+"But I am glad you came, my friend" he smiled.

 Jasper now came up to them after he was made sure that these men were his.
 The king looked pleased as he saw the army before him.
 The lords who had come with Carlisle were all older—in their winter years.
 The king turned to Carlisle Chaeld.

 "Indeed, Your Majesty.
 He came out of nowhere, with this crazy story that the royal palace and yourself were in grave danger.
 It was all most of us needed, really," he smiled, baring his teeth.
-There was no doubt to Edward that he and Fawkes were brothers.
-Edgar was slightly younger, handsome as his older brother and with fewer streaks of white in his hair.
+Edgar Raleigh was a southern lord who scarcely never got involved with matters of politics or the crown.
+He kept to the south and rarely ventured away from there.
+How Carlisle had gotten him to join was a mystery.
+He was slightly younger than Fawkes, but just as handsome and devilish, fewer streaks of white graced his hair.